 Going back to that kitchen example, for instance, let’s say you do some homework and find that a new kitchen and hardwood flooring will add $15,000 worth of value to the house.
 Point to that as the difference in price, and offer $15,000 less than their listing price.

 If the house you’re looking at needs some TLC—beyond just a kitchen redesign, as discussed above—you may have a case for a lowball offer.
 Replacing the roof, updating flooring, gutting the bathroom, and other major, structural changes all come at a price.
 The seller may be willing to accept a lower offer rather than have to make concessions like making the repairs before someone will buy the property.

 As with the overpriced house, it’s a good idea to come in with a dollar figure of the repair and updating costs.
 Before you do, however, make sure you speak to the listing agent to understand the circumstances.
 The listing agent may be able to give you a few clues about how low the seller is willing to go.

 The housing market will give you a good idea of what to offer when buying a home.
 If it is a seller’s market, lowballing is probably off the table.
 If you do decide to lowball in a seller’s market, the seller will throw out your offer while some other lucky individual gets the house.

 A buyer’s market, on the other hand, might lend some room for negotiation.
-At the very least, in a seller’s market an appropriate lowball (no more than 30% below asking price) might get a counter offer, and you’ll be in business!
+In a seller’s market, an appropriate lowball (no more than 30% below asking price) might get a counteroffer, and you’ll be in business!

 Length of the Listing